cranesandcaff/cypher-tools/README.md

 which is good for everything including execution speed of your program and adds no complexity to your program.

+### Labels to string (labelsToString)

+Cypher can't use parameters for labels so to dynamically include labels we must resort to string building, this is a very simple and quick method that takes in an array of labels and outputs a string that you can throw into your query.

+var labelStr = cypherTools.labelsToString(["Movie", "Horror"]);

+// Results in
+// ":Movie:Horror"

 ## Package and Contributions
 -----------------